SteelCompendium/data-gen/Abilities/Conduit/Divine Disruption.md

 - **Type:** Triggered
 - **Distance:** Ranged 5
 - **Target:** 1 enemy
+- **Trigger:** The target makes an attack.
+You can use this ability after seeing the result of the attack.

 **Effect:** The attack takes a bane and the damage to one creature targeted by the attack is reduced by an amount equal to your Intuition.